abpframework/abp/docs/en/Modules/cms-kit/Rating-System.md

 # Rating System

-CMS kit provides a **rating** system to to add ratings feature to any kind of resource like blog posts, comments etc. This section describes the details of the rating system.
+CMS kit provides a **rating** system to to add ratings feature to any kind of resource like blog posts, comments, etc. This section describes the details of the rating system.

 ## Feature

 CMS kit uses the [global feature](https://docs.abp.io/en/abp/latest/Global-Features) system for all implemented features.
 Commercial startup templates come with all the CMS kit related features are enabled by default, if you create the solution with the public website option.
-If you're installing the CMS kit manually or want to enable rating feature individually, open the `GlobalFeatureConfigurator` class in the `Domain.Shared` project and place the following code to the `Configure ` method.
+If you're installing the CMS kit manually or want to enable the rating feature individually, open the `GlobalFeatureConfigurator` class in the `Domain.Shared` project and place the following code to the `Configure ` method.

 ```csharp
 GlobalFeatureManager.Instance.Modules.CmsKit(cmsKit =>